 In his work, Gibson (b.
-1972; based in Hudson, New York) brings together his Choctaw and Cherokee heritage and a range of diverse artistic and cultural influences to explore race, sexuality, religion, and gender.
+1972; based in Germantown, New York) brings together his Choctaw and Cherokee heritage and a range of diverse artistic and cultural influences to explore race, sexuality, religion, and gender.
 Gibson’s art often joins exuberant colors, patterns, and materials with text borrowed from such authors as James Baldwin and Simone de Beauvoir or song lyrics by Grace Jones, Boy George, and other musicians.
 These combinations highlight the unexpected connections between ceremonies and performances found in Native American powwow rituals, dance clubs, and drag shows, underscoring the complex vitality of Gibson’s eclectic sources.

 This exhibition will be on view in our Butler Gallery, located on the ground floor of the museum.

 📷 Share your experience on social media using #ThisIsTheDayATX

 This Is the Day is organized by the Ruth and Elmer Wellin Museum of Art at Hamilton College in Clinton, New York.